Sabena: 1995–2001: Swissair control

-When Swissair took over management of the airline, few modifications were made to the aircraft's liveries, including a sticker, saying: Flying together with Swissair.

-In March and April 1998 two McDonnell-Douglas MD-11 aircraft, both leased from CityBird, joined the fleet and such long-haul destinations as Newark, Montreal and São Paulo were (re)introduced.
+When Swissair took over management of the airline, a few modifications were made to the aircraft's liveries, including a sticker saying, "Flying together with Swissair."
+In March and April 1998 two McDonnell-Douglas MD-11 aircraft, both leased from CityBird, joined the fleet, and such long-haul destinations as Newark, Montreal, and São Paulo were (re)introduced.
 Also, that year saw the delivery of the last passenger version of the MD-11 from Boeing, which merged with McDonnell Douglas a year before.

 1999 saw new colours introduced to the fleet, beginning with an Airbus A340.
-One of the latest fleet types that Sabena introduced, right after the A321 and A320 was the A319 which saw service in 2000.
-These new planes were part of a record-order of 34 Airbus A320 family aircraft, imposed on Sabena when under Swissair management.
+One of the latest fleet types that Sabena introduced, right after the A321 and A320, was the A319, which saw service in 2000.
+These new planes were part of a record order of 34 Airbus A320 family aircraft, imposed on Sabena when under Swissair management.